 Simple English definitions for legal terms

-Read a random definition: put the question
+Read a random definition: commission of partition

 Quaestio perpetua is a Latin term that means "perpetual inquiry."
 In Roman law, it refers to a permanent commission that hears criminal cases.
 This commission is made up of a standing jury court created by statute to try and pass sentence on particular crimes.
 The court is called "quaestiones perpetuae," and it is responsible for dealing with claims of provincial extortion.
 The court provides a framework for each offense or range of offenses, and it supersedes the jurisdiction of the assemblies and senatorial special commissions.